PhilT/app_conf/README.markdown

 AppConf
 ----------------------------------

-YAML Backed Application Wide Configuration with a few extras (AppConfig)
+YAML Backed Application Wide Configuration with a few extras

+(AppConfig like)

 * Supports nested key/values
 * Loading and Saving of YAML files